JamesMTucker/Damascus/src/README.md

 To install the necessary dependencies, run the following:
 * `python3 install -r requirements.txt`

-## Launch the Virtual Reseasrch Environment
+## Launch the Virtual Research Environment

 To launch the Virtual Research Environment, run the following command:
 * `jupyter lab`